-Welcome to the Evolutionary Ecology lab at OSU
+Welcome to the Evolutionary Ecology lab at Kansas State University

 Our lab focused on the ecological and evolutionary effects of environmental variation on populations.
 Specifically, we are interested in understanding how ecological and evolutionary processes in complex environments drive adaptation and speciation.
 Our approach to these problems is necessarily integrative and collaborative.
 We combine concepts and methods from various biological disciplines ranging from ecology, evolution, and animal behavior to physiology, genetics, and genomics.
 All of our projects supplement field-based studies with analytical and experimental approaches in the laboratory.

-The Department of Zoology at Oklahoma State University offers excellent resources for students interested in organismal biology, ecology, and evolution.
+The Division of Biology at Kansas State University offers excellent resources for students interested in organismal biology, ecology, and evolution.
 If you are interested in joining the lab for a Master's or a Ph.
 D., please browse through the Tobler Lab publications and read the notes for prospective graduate students.
 Undergraduates that are interested in getting research experience, please consult the undergraduate research page.